jkrieger6/beer-traveler/README.md

 As a traveler I want a web application that can help me find beers based off of the current weather conditions so that i can enjoy beer that fits the weather.

 ## Acceptance Criteria
+WHEN I want to view the weather for a particular city THEN I can search any city and the current weather will appear WHEN I am presented with the weather
+THEN I can also seee a list of the top breweries for that city WHEN I click on a certain brewery
+THEN that I am given details about that particular brewery

 This application will allow a user to search for a location's forecast along with a suggestion of the top brewerys in the area.
 It will prioritize the type of brewery based on how the weather is.